Traversg/capstone/FiveLifts/src/main/resources/design-document.md

 ### 6.6 Create Profile Endpoint
 - Accepts `POST` requests to /user
-- Accepts data to create a new user and lift log, with a provided ID, name, body weight, and exercise weight and returns a new User.
+- Accepts data to create a new user, with a provided ID, name, body weight, and exercise weight and returns a new User.

 ## 7. Mockup